C.J. Cron Player Props: Rockies vs. Yankees

 C.J.
 Cron At The Plate

+- In 62.5% of his 48 games this season, Cron has picked up at least one hit.
+He's also had 10 multi-hit games.

-- Looking at the 47 games he has played this season, he's hit a home run in six of them (12.8%), and in 3.8% of his trips to the plate.
+- He has hit a long ball in six games this season (12.5%), homering in 3.7% of his chances at the plate.

-- Cron has an RBI in 14 of 47 games this season, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in two contests.
+- Cron has driven home a run in 14 games this year (29.2%), including more than one RBI in 8.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.